 “Time does not rule us.
 We appreciate flexibility with time and see time as fluid and negotiable.”

-Cultures in Southern Europe, the Arab World, Africa, Latin America and South and Southeast Asia are often known for their more flexible attitude toward time.
+Cultures in Southern Europe, the Arab World, Africa, Latin America (such as Brazil) and South and Southeast Asia are often known for their more flexible attitude toward time.

 “It’s important to treat people similarly.
 We don’t like to stress differences in power and status too much.”